SKY-Studio-cn/SKY-Code/README.md

 *    For us
      > Better to make apps for SKY UI/OS
      > SKY-Engine is a modified version of TurboWarp.
-     > - Better to make apps for SKY UI/OS
+     > Better to make apps for SKY UI/OS
-     > - SKY-Engine is a modified version of TurboWarp.
+     > SKY-Engine is a modified version of TurboWarp.

+*    For

-*    For you
+*    For Users
      > Better to running your scratch projects
      > Many more new extensions